markwigmans/oracle-dual-json/readme.md

 During the development the following remarks are made:

 ### Performance
 To improve performance loading, processing of data is done in parallel.
-In some high level tests I saw that performance was improved.
+In some higher load tests (100.000 races and higher) I noticed that performance was improved.
+A further investigation is needed to make this claim more concrete.

 ### JMS Listeners
 Spring Boot uses **@JmsListener** to read from topics and queues.
 However, the concurrency setting appears to have different behavior.
 For queues if behaves as expected, more readers from the same queue.
 For a given topic it seems  the number of concurrency queues are created, so the same message was processed in parallel without a clear performance win.
 More investigation is need to know what exactly is going on.

+### JSON Relation Duality
+The original idea was to create a demonstrator using Oracle 23c functionality 'JSON Relational Duality'.
+The SQL directory contains some attempts on this.
+However, there seems to be a limitation of 4Kb per JSON record and that didn't work for the given demonstrator.
+Therefore, it is converted to a JSON table/document approach.

+## TODO List
+- [ ] Dynamic Query building based on request;
+- [ ] Explicit performance measurements to support claims about performance improvements.

 ## Further Information
 - [JSON Relational Duality](https://github.com/oracle-samples/oracle-db-examples/blob/main/json-relational-duality/DualityViewTutorial.sql)